What is student learning outcomes assessment?

 How often is student learning outcomes assessment conducted?

-Student learning outcomes assessment is an ongoing process that occurs at the course, program and institutional level.
-A selection of core competencies at the institutional level and a selection of student learning outcomes at the course and program level are chosen on a cyclical basis for assessment.
-The institutional assessment plan and program assessment plans are evaluated on a cyclical basis and revised as needed to meet the mission of the College and focus of the program.
+Student learning outcomes assessment is an ongoing process occurring at the course, program and institutional level.
+On a cyclical basis, a selection of institutional learning outcomes and program-level learning outcomes are chosen for assessment.
+In addition to the ongoing performance of student learning outcomes assessment, the overall institutional assessment plan and program-level assessment plans are evaluated on a cyclical basis and revised as needed to meet the mission of the College and focus of the program.